Looking to get involved in something new?

 - make a difference during your time at UNI

-Nearly 20 student organizations are associated with the College of Education, spanning the multiple interests of our students.
+Student organizations associated with the College of Education span the multiple interests of our students.
 And don't stop there!
 You're bound to find other organizations across campus — some which may relate to your major and others that let you explore, engage and grow in other directions.
 Make your mark and join in!

 COE Student Organizations